MonicaCortinas/research_zettels/notes/2004170922_caracteristicasVAPA.md

     - VPA devices look professionally designed
     - The overall look and feel of VPA devices is visually appealing Overall, VPA devices look attractive

+Estas características pueden aumentar la [compatibilidad del dispositivo](2004240855_compatibilidad_dispositivo.md) con la persona.

+## El localismo puede moderar el engagement

+@moriuchi2019_okay incluyen esta característica del dispositivo como elemento moderador en la relación entre la utilidad percibida y el engagement, aunque no está en exceso justificado porqué.
+La escala que usan es:

+- LOC1 I would use a voice assistant if it understands my local slang
+- LOC2 I would use a voice assistant if it understands my cultural nuances
+- LOC3 I would use a voice assistant more if the voice assistants understand my language
+- LOC4 I would use a voice assistant if it has a local accent.
+- LOC5 I would use a voice assistant if it understands my local offerings

 # Notas relacionadas:

 - [Index](_2003101705_index.md)